-Before you can begin integrating your iOS app with the Google Sign-In components, you must download the dependencies and configure your Xcode project.
+Before you can begin integrating your iOS or macOS app with the Google Sign-In components, you must download the dependencies and configure your Xcode project.
 The steps on this page do just that.
 The next steps then describe how to integrate Google Sign-In features into your app.

 Before you begin

-Google Sign-In uses CocoaPods to install and manage dependencies.
-Open a terminal window and navigate to the location of the Xcode project for your application.
 If you have not already created a Podfile for your application, create one now:

 Open the Podfile created for your application and add the following: